 The calculation of negative policy liabilities is a specific example of an allocation of liabilities under CALM.
 The method of allocation selected would be determined in accordance with the guidelines for a good allocation method.
 It is OSFI's expectation that the determination of negative policy liabilities will be on a policy-by-policy basis if CALM is applied using a PPM approximation.
-In other circumstances, such as the direct application of CALM, the negative policy liabilities need not be determined using a policy-by-policy allocation but would at least be determined at the product/cohort level.
+In other circumstances, such as the direct application of CALM, the negative policy liabilities need not be determined using a policy-by-policy allocation but would at least be determined at the product/cohort level, unless a policy-by-policy allocation is required for MCCSR application.
 Such a calculation would take into account the assets backing the various cohorts (i.e. consistent with the company's ALM).
-For a grouping to be acceptable, the Appointed Actuary should be reasonably certain that, if the reserves for policies in the group were calculated individually, nearly all of them would be negative.
+For a grouping to be acceptable, the Appointed Actuary should be reasonably certain that, if the reserves for policies in the group were calculated individually, nearly all of them would be positive or nearly all of them would be negative.
 A cohort should be defined by product issue periods and age at issue but would not encompass more than one year of issues.
 A product should be defined as a set of premium rates priced simultaneously and having homogeneous risk characteristics.